-LUKOIL’s power generating facilities are located in Russia, Romania, Bulgaria and Italy.
+LUKOIL’s power generating facilities are located in Russia, Romania, Bulgaria and Austria.

 COMMERCIAL POWER GENERATION

 The Group's main commercial heat generating facilities are located in the south of the European part of Russia.
-In particular, LUKOIL accounts for 90% of electricity generation in the Astrakhan Region and 57% in the Krasnodar Territory.
+In particular, LUKOIL accounts for around 90% of electricity generation in the Astrakhan Region and around 60% in the Krasnodar Territory.

 RENEWABLES

-The Group's major renewable energy assets are located in Russia (four HPPs with an cumulative capacity of 291 MW, output of 598 GWh in 2020).
+The Group's major renewable energy assets are located in Russia (five HPPs with an cumulative capacity of 292 MW, output of 807 GWh in 2022).

 In addition, the Group owns the 84 MW Land Power wind power plant in Romania, which benefits from state support to renewable power generation.